nice-digital/bnf-gatsby/gatsby/README.md

 Alternatively, run `npm run build:bnf` or `npm run build:bnfc` to build a specific site and skip setting the `GATSBY_SITE` variable.

 > Note: you can get the live values from the TeamCity build parameters or ask a team member.

+### Search proxy

+By default, local calls to the search service will fail due to CORS limitations.
+Setting up a proxy will help us to get around this for local dev.

+The Gatsby config contains a `developMiddleware` property, which proxies a relative path (/api) to the alpha search service.
+This relative path can be specified as the search URL in your `.env.development` file, like so:

+`GATSBY_SEARCH_URL=/api`

+More information can be found in the [advanced proxying section of the Gatsby API docs](https://www.gatsbyjs.com/docs/api-proxy/#advanced-proxying).